Epilepsy & Seizures

 Dr. Chandrashkhar of the University of Kansas Medical Center has no relevant financial relationships to disclose.See Profile

 Constantine Farmakidis MD

-Dr. Farmakidis of the University of Kansas Medical Center received honorariums from Argenx for advisory board membership and consulting fees from Momenta.See Profile
+Dr. Farmakidis of the University of Kansas Medical Center received consulting fees and honorariums from Argenx and UCB.See Profile

 Aravindhan Veerapandiyan MD

 Dr. Veerapandiyan of University of Arkansas for Medical Sciences has no relevant financial relationships to disclose.See Profile

 Nearly 3,000 illustrations, including video clips of neurologic disorders.

 Every article is reviewed by our esteemed Editorial Board for accuracy and currency.